 Selecting the right detoxification program for addiction treatment can be overwhelming.
 It is a good idea to enroll at a facility that specializes in a specific type of substance, for example, opioid detox or alcohol detox.
 Some non-residential detoxification facilities cater to people of a particular gender, culture, or faith.
 Receiving care at such centers can aid long-term recovery from substance abuse due to an enhanced comfort level and more meaningful engagement.

-In addition to the type and duration of treatments offered, the location of the outpatient detox center is of great importance, especially if transport is a consideration, in which case the nearest outpatient alcohol detox may be the most convenient option.
+In addition to the type and duration of treatments offered, the location of the outpatient detox center is of great importance, especially if the transport is a consideration, in which case the nearest outpatient alcohol detox may be the most convenient option.
 Cost and insurance are other factors to consider.